saucelabs/elemental-next/frontend/tips/17-retrieve-http-status-codes/_ruby.md

 This tip was inspired by [Jim Evans'](https://twitter.com/jimevansmusic) multi-part blog post series on doing the same thing in C# with Fiddler ([1](http://jimevansmusic.blogspot.com/2013/08/implementing-webdriver-http-status.html), [2](http://jimevansmusic.blogspot.com/2013/08/implementing-http-status-codes-in.html), [3](http://jimevansmusic.blogspot.com/2013/08/implementing-http-status-codes-in_17.html)) which was in response to [Selenium Issue 141](https://code.google.com/p/selenium/issues/detail?id=141).
 Thanks Jim!

 Happy Testing!

-## About The Author

-Dave Haeffner is the original writer of Elemental Selenium -- a free, once weekly Selenium tip newsletter that's read by thousands of testing professionals.
-He also created and maintains the-internet (an open-source web app that's perfect for writing automated tests against).

-Dave has helped numerous companies successfully implement automated acceptance testing; including The Motley Fool, ManTech International, Sittercity, and Animoto.
-He is also an active member of the Selenium project and has spoken at numerous conferences and meetups around the world about automated acceptance testing.